Back Office: Inventory Reports

 Displays the inventory and value based on the type of item and storage location.

-1. If Products/Items is selected, select the Type then click Apply:
+1. If Products/Items is selected as the COGS Type, select the Type then click Apply:

 1. If All is selected (Default), no additional dropdowns appear.